Smoffyy/serenity-chat/README.md

 # Serenity Chat (UI)

-This project aims to make a very aestetically pleasing front end UI for users using an openai-compatable API.
+This project aims to make a very aestetically pleasing front end UI, **fully opened sourced** for anyone to edit, refurbish, sell, for users using an openai-compatable API.
 Also this project has been **heavily vibe-coded**, as I've been wanting to use my local AI experts.

 ![alt text](image-1.png)